 Learn Italian Words Free is free for download for Android.
 All the program is free too.

 It follows the same game style present in Duolingo but with an intriguing approach.
 Players fight against an Alien invasion.
 And the way to defeat them is by answering correctly in Italian.

 The platform is engaging.
 And users that need that additional push to get started will benefit from it.

 Lessons have multiple choice exercises.
 They also have native speakers having conversations.
 Thus, you get exposed to the vocabulary you learned.
 And it does it by showing it employed in a natural context.
 So, they focus on teaching you three words per lesson.

 Memrise is free for download for IOS, Android, and online.

 Wrapping up the best apps for learning Italian

 So, there you have our top choice when it comes to apps for learning Italian.
-Our goal is that you remove the guesswork and focus on starting to learn!
+Our goal is that you remove the guesswork.
+The more time you spend learning, the better!
 Pick one or several of these and start leveling up your Italian today.
-Please share with us any comments or questions concerning these apps.
+Do you have comments or questions concerning these apps?
 The comment box below is all yours.